Characterizing Nonlinear Dynamics via Smooth Prototype Equivalences: Identification of the cell cycle trajectory from single-cell RNA-sequencing and RNA velocity data of proliferating cells

 \section{Identification of the cell cycle trajectory from single-cell RNA-sequencing and RNA velocity data of proliferating cells}

-We analyzed single-cell RNA-sequencing data from U2OS cell line that was integrated with the fluorescent ubiquitination-based cell cycle indicator (FUCCI) in order to investigate the spatiotemporal dynamics of human cell cycle expression (data collected in \citep{mahdessian2021fuccicycle}).
-The original dataset included 1,152 cells characterized by the expression of 58,884 genes.
-After preprocessing, following the protocol in \citet{zheng2023pumping}—which involved gene and cell filtering, normalization, log transformation, and the selection of highly variable genes, with a particular emphasis on cell cycle-associated genes identified by \citet{tirosh2016dissecting}—1,021 cells remained, described by 54 genes.
+For the scRNA-seq data (\Cref{sec:fucci}), we use two datasets of proliferating cell lines: U2OS cell line data collected in \citet{mahdessian2021fuccicycle} and human fibroblast cells from \citet{riba2022cycle}.
+In both cases, the data is predominantly comprised of cells that are proliferating.
+The U2OS cell line data includes 1,152 cells characterized by the expression of 58,884 genes, whereas the human fibroblast data contains 3,086 cells and 10,789 genes.
+For preprocessing, we followed the protocol in \citep{zheng2023pumping}, which involved gene and cell filtering, normalization, log transformation, and the selection of highly variable genes.
+We also use labels provided in both studies to filter out cells which are not proliferating.

-To infer local measures of cellular dynamics in the high-dimensional gene expression space, we used scVelo \citep{bergen2020scvelo} which computes RNA velocity vectors from spliced and unspliced gene expression counts of a cell population. scVelo models the transcriptional dynamics of each gene using a dynamical model of transcription, splicing, and degradation.
-It applies an Expectation-Maximization algorithm to estimate gene-specific kinetic parameters and to infer the latent transcriptional state of each cell.
+To infer local measures of cellular dynamics in the high-dimensional gene expression space, we used scVelo \citep{bergen2020scvelo} which computes RNA velocity vectors \cite{la2018rna} from spliced and unspliced gene expression counts of a cell population. scVelo models the transcriptional dynamics of each gene using a dynamical model of transcription, splicing, and degradation.
+It applies an Expectation-Maximization algorithm to estimate gene-specific kinetic parameters for each cell on smoothed versions of the spliced and unspliced counts, which are estimated from a $k$-nearest neighbor graph over gene expression \citep{bergen2020scvelo}.

-The gene expression data and the inferred velocities were projected into a 10-dimensional space using principal component analysis (PCA).
+The gene expression data and the inferred velocities were projected into a lower dimensional space using principal component analysis (PCA), of dimensionality 100 for the U2OS cell line and 10 for the human fibroblasts.
+In both cases, using PCA greatly reduces the computational load of our method, while retaining almost all variability in the data, and allowing us to project back into gene expression space after fitting.
+The option to project back into gene expression space enables the projection of invariant sets found using SPE into the full gene expression space and to probe the specific role of each gene in trajectories on the invariant set.
 Streamlines of the resulting velocity field are visualized in \Cref{fig:fucci}, left.
 Independently of the RNA velocities, we computed S-phase and G2/M-phase scores per cell by aggregating the expression of marker genes for these phases, as defined by \citet{tirosh2016dissecting}, using the function ``score\_genes\_cell\_cycle'' from scVelo package \citep{bergen2020scvelo}.
-The color in \Cref{fig:fucci}, left and middle, represents the fractional component of the S-phase score relative to the combined S and G2/M scores.
+The color in \Cref{fig:fucci}, left and middle, represents the ratio of the S-phase score (red) and the G2/M-phase score (blue).